Apple software, retail chiefs out in sweeping overhaul

 Apple said a search is underway for a new retail chief to replace John Browett and that the retail team would report directly to Cook.
 Browett had riled up the retail store staff when he decided to reduce the number of retail employees.

-Browett took over as head of Apple's retail stores earlier this year, replacing Ron Johnson, who went on to become the CEO of JC Penney.
+Browett took over as head of Apple's retail stores earlier this year, replacing Ron Johnson, who went on to become the CEO of JC Penney (JCP.N).